Kenzie Morrison

-James McKenzie Morrison (born July 18, 1990) is an American professional boxer and bare-knuckle boxer.
-He is the son of former heavyweight world champion of boxing, Tommy Morrison.
+James McKenzie Witt (born July 18, 1990) known professionally as Kenzie Morrison, is an American professional boxer and bare-knuckle boxer.
+He is the son of deceased former World Boxing Organization heavyweight world champion Tommy Morrison.
+In August 2026 KTUL news reported that Morrison has stage 4 stomach cancer which has metastasized to his spine.
+He is seeking treatment in Oklahoma City, Oklahoma.
+A GoFundMe was created for Morrison that has raised $30,000 as of August 31, 2026.

 Professional career

-Morrison has a record of 22–1–2 (20 KOs).
-He has a victory over Hasim Rahman Jr. by TKO on April 29, 2022 in Las Vegas to contest the USA-USNBC heavyweight belt.
+Prior to his cancer diagnosis he boxed professionally from 2014 to 2024.
+Morrison has a pro record of 22–1–2 (20 KO's).

+He defeated Hasim Rahman Jr. by TKO on April 29, 2022 at Virgin Hotel in Las Vegas, Nevada in a match contested the USA-USNBC heavyweight belt.
 In his next fight, Morrison suffered an upset loss to Robert Simms by unanimous decision on October 22, 2022 in Kansas City.

 Bare-knuckle boxing

 Morrison made his Bare Knuckle Fighting Championship debut against Alex Davis on June 21, 2025 at BKFC 76 and won by technical knockout one minute into the first round.

+Personal life

+Morrison married longtime girlfriend Kristen Hada on August 26, 2026.
+His half brother Trey Lippe Morrison has also boxed professionally.